hellbounce228/KEST_skilaverkefni4/questions.md

-1.What do the following Linux commands do?
+1. What do the following Linux commands do?

  CD-switches to the previous directory you were in
  ls -lists files and directories based on additional flags
  pwd -prints out the current working directory
  mkdir -creates a new director

-What do the following Git commands do? git clone- copies a remote repository to your computer git status-shows the state of the working directory git diff-shows changes between files or commits
+2. What do the following Git commands do?

+ git clone- copies a remote repository to your computer git status-shows the state of the working directory git diff-shows changes between files or commits

 What do the following Git commands do together?
 What is the use of that action? git log-shows the commits history